pmichaillat/economic-slack/syllabus.md

 A good research paper should do the following:

-+ Develop a well-posed research question
+1. Develop a well-posed, original research question
-+ Answer the research question using a combination of theory, numerical simulations, and empirical analysis
+2. Answer the research question using a combination of theory, numerical simulations, and empirical analysis
-+ Position the paper in the prior literature
+3. Position the paper in the prior literature

+Your research paper will be evaluated based on how well it accomplishes these three tasks.
 More specifically, a good research paper should adhere to the following guidelines:

-1. It should describe in details the research question you are answering, and explain why it is an original and interesting question.
+1. It should describe its research question, and explain why it is an original and interesting question.
 2. It should review the prior literature to explain how the paper advances that literature.
 3. It should describe the model, data, empirical strategy, and computational method used to answer the questions.
 4. It should describe the results obtained in the analysis using diagrams, tables, and figures.
-5. It should discuss the implications of the current analysis, and explain how its limitations could be addressed in the future.
+5. It should discuss the implications of the analysis, and explain how its limitations could be addressed in the future.

 You should work on your research project on your own.
-However, you should feel free to discuss methods and literature, and to elicit feedback, from your peers.
+However, you should feel free to discuss methods and literature with your peers and elicit their feedback.
+To get you started, [possible ideas for the research project](https://github.com/pmichaillat/economic-slack/blob/main/ideas.md) are presented in the course portal.

 #### Due dates

 + Thursday 16 October: presentation of project outline in class
 + Thursday 13 November: presentation of early results in class
 + Thursday 4 December: presentation of final results in class
-+ Thursday 11 December at noon: submission of final paper
++ Thursday 11 December: submission of final paper on GitHub

-#### Presentation format: project outline
+#### Presentation of project outline

 The project outline should be presented in 10 minutes with 5 slides.